Sanctuary of St. Paschal Baylon: Royal visits

 Several monarchs have visited the Sanctuary of St. Paschal, and on May 17, 1992, the festivity of St. Paschal and celebrating the fourth centenary of the death of the saint, the acts were presided over by HM King Juan Carlos I. After attending the solemn mass in the temple of the sanctuary, the king inaugurated the new Royal Chapel that was placed under his protection, as shown by the inclusion of his coat of arms on the altarpiece.
 The blessing of the chapel was carried out by Cardinal Vicente Enrique y Tarancón, a person closely linked to the city and a native of neighboring Burriana.
 Juan Carlos I, accompanied by Queen Sofia, had already visited the Sanctuary of St. Paschal on December 2, 1976.

 Previously, the kings of the House of Hadsburg, Philip III, accompanied by his wife Margaret of Austria, and Philip IV, accompanied by Prince Balthasar Charles of Austria, had visited the sanctuary.

 The House of Bourbon also visited the sanctuary in the past.
 In the 18th century it was visited by Charles III of Spain and his wife Maria Amalia of Saxony.
 In 1802 it was visited by Charles IV of Spain, his wife Maria Luisa of Parma, the then Infante Ferdinand, the Etrurian King Louis I, his wife Maria Luisa of Spain and the Prime Minister of Spain, Godoy.
 Ferdinand VII visited the sanctuary again on October 26, 1827, when he was on his way to Catalonia.
 In 1845, Queen Isabella II of Spain, her mother Maria Cristina and the Infanta Luisa Fernanda visited the sanctuary on their way to Barcelona.
 Isabel II visited the sanctuary again, accompanied on that occasion by the then Infante Alfonso, and on July 8, 1912, it was the Infanta Isabel, known as "La Chata", who visited the sanctuary, giving a silver desk set as a gift.
 King Amadeo I of Spain also visited the sanctuary on September 9, 1871, and Alfonso XIII in 1905.

-Other Visits
+Other visits

 On June 18, 1921, there was a Catalan-Valencian pilgrimage to the sanctuary, previously suspended due to the outbreak of the First World War.
 On June 14, 1958, it was Francisco Franco, head of state, who visited the tomb of the saint.

 On May 3, 1993, Herman Schalück, General of the Franciscan friars, visited the sanctuary and blessed the reliefs of the altarpiece of the Royal Chapel on the occasion of the 8th centenary of the birth of St. Clare.
 That same year, Mario Tagliaferri, Papal Nuncio, visited the sanctuary.
-On May 16, he participated in the traditional offering of flowers to St. Paschal and in the lighting of the bonfire, and presided at the solemn mass on May 17, the saint's festivity, at the same time that he inaugurated the 45th International Eucharistic Congress held in Seville.
+On May 16, he participated in the traditional offering of flowers to St. Paschal and in the lighting of the bonfire, and presided at the solemn Mass on May 17, the saint's feast day, at the same time that he inaugurated the 45th International Eucharistic Congress held in Seville.